 Duane, Diane.
 Young Wizards, Book 3: High Wizardry.
 Orlando: Magic Carpet-Harcourt, 1990.

-This review is not endorsed by Orson Scott Card, Tor, or Tom Doherty Associates, LLC.
+This review is not endorsed by Diane Duane, Magic Carpet Books, Harcourt, or Houghton Mifflin Harcourt, which acquired Harcourt in 2007.
 It is an independent, honest review by a reader.